Ontology Object Properties are Data Model Associative Entities – not Relationships

 has Price (wrong and correct)

 The pattern is also valid for Enterprise Data Models, even without a subtype hierarchy.
 The reference data model provides building blocks.
-You, the data modeler, scope “has Price” and Price and create the parent relationship in your project data model.
+You, the data modeler, scope has Price and Price and create the parent relationship in your project data model.

 Inverse object properties must merge.